ccarro30/prota-factorio-server/README.md

-# prota-factorio-server
+# Prota's Dockerized Factorio Server

+## Description
-Prota's take on a container-based server for the game Factorio
+Prota's take on a container-based server for the game Factorio.